-Up until the first paper of 2023, APRV had never come up in the CICM exams, and one might have been forgiven for expecting that was unlikely to ever appear.
+Up until Question 3 from the cursed first paper of 2023, APRV had never come up in the CICM exams, and one might have been forgiven for expecting that was unlikely to ever appear.
 The reason for this is that APRV is not a well-accepted rescue technique, nor widely practised, nor especially well-researched; and so one might think it would be inappropriate to include something like that in the exams.
 You can't claim that a question on APRV should be able to fail or pass a future intensivist on the grounds that this is an essential part of their core curriculum.
 Still, it is used around the world as a rescue therapy for the most severe ARDS, and so it seems it should form a part of the intensivist' toolbox, as to exclude it on the basis of there being no evidence would also exclude a vast swath of other ventilation strategies and adjuncts (hello, heliox and inhaled prostacyclin).

 For the reader with a few spare minutes, the amazingly detailed paper by Andrews et al (2022) is the strongest and most coherent recent piece on APRV, and should be essential reading for anyone preparing to defend their use of APRV in a clinical environment full of sceptics.
 Excellent resources from PulmCrit and EMCrit are also available, including peer-reviewed original works by erudite contributors.
 The time-poor candidate should skip directly to the pros and cons section of this LITFL summary, and read no further.